 3. Stress: Chronic stress leads to elevated levels of a hormone called cortisol that facilitates the storage of belly fat and makes it harder to lose weight.
 Meditation, yoga, and exercise are all good ways to help manage stress.
 In addition, having meaningful relationships and hobbies can also be really helpful for stress management.
 Managing stress should be a key part of any weight loss effort.

-Check out my interview on the Today Show for this segment about using fitness trackers to lose weight:
+The video is no longer available, but check out the written article on the Today Show for this segment about using fitness trackers to lose weight.